Electromagnetic surface wave propagation in a metallic wire and the Lambert $W$ function: Circular symmetric EM wave in a metallic wire

 where we have introduced the complex quantities

 The hats indicate the quantities inside the wire ($0<r<a$), where $\sigma \ne 0$; outside of the wire ($r>a$) they become real and lose their hat.
-For definiteness, we always take the imaginary part of $\hat{\rho}$ to be positive, which unambiguously defines the sign of the square root in (\ref{eq:hatrho}).
+For definiteness, we always take the imaginary part of $\hat{\rho}$ to be positive, which unambiguously defines the sign of the square root in Eq.~(\ref{eq:hatrho}).
 The introduction of the complex dielectric constant $\hat{\eps}=\hat{\eps}(\omega)$ allows us to unify the treatment of the problem for dielectric media, conducting or not.
 In particular, it allows us to write the complex dispersion relation

 everywhere.
-If the medium is nonconducting, $\hat{\eps}=\eps$ and the usual dispersion relation $k(\omega)=\sqrt{\eps\mu}\omega=(n/c)\omega$ recovers, with $n \geq 1$ the refractive index of the medium.
-Definition (\ref{eq:hateps}) was employed in the simplification of expression (\ref{eq:Htheta}).
+If the medium is nonconducting, $\hat{\eps}=\eps$ and the usual dispersion relation $k(\omega)=\sqrt{\eps\mu}\,\omega=(n/c)\omega$ recovers, with $n \geq 1$ the refractive index of the medium.
+Definition (\ref{eq:hateps}) was employed in the simplification of Eq.~(\ref{eq:Htheta}).

 We must find $E_{z}^{0}(\hat{\rho})$ to complete the description of the system.
-It follows from (\ref{eq:maxwave}) that $E_{z}^{0}$ must obey
+It follows from Eq.~(\ref{eq:maxwave}) that $E_{z}^{0}$ obeys

-Equation (\ref{eq:EzJ0}) is a particular case ($\nu=0$) of Bessel's differential equation, for which the last term on the \lhs\ in the general case would read $(1-\nu^{2}/\hat{\rho}^{2})E_{z}^{0}$, with $\nu$ a complex number.
-The physical solutions of (\ref{eq:EzJ0}) are given~by
+Equation (\ref{eq:EzJ0}) is a particular case ($\nu=0$) of Bessel's differential equation, for which the last term on the left-hand side in the general case would read $(1-\nu^{2}/\hat{\rho}^{2})E_{z}^{0}$, with $\nu$ a complex number.
+The physical solutions of Eq.~(\ref{eq:EzJ0}) are given~by

 where $A$ and $B$ are arbitrary real constants and $J_{0}(\hat{\rho})$ and $H_{0}^{(1)}({\rho})$ are, respectively, Bessel and Hankel functions of the first kind.
-The other field components follow from (\ref{eq:ErHt}).
+The other field components follow from Eq.~(\ref{eq:ErHt}).

-Solution (\ref{eq:Ezint}) contains only the regular Bessel function, because the other linearly independent solution---the Neumann function---is singular at the origin and thus unphysical.
+Solution (\ref{eq:Ezint}) contains only the regular Bessel function, because the other linearly independent solution---the Neumann function---is singular at the origin.
+Recently, it has been noticed that solution (\ref{eq:Ezint}) (including the phase factor) can actually be split into two counter-propagating conical waves each containing the Neumann function in its description.\cite{Correa2017} The net result, however, coincides with Eq.~(\ref{eq:Ezint}).
 Solution (\ref{eq:Ezext}), however, could in principle read as a linear combination of the Hankel functions of the first and second kinds,

 We dismiss this possibility on the basis of two arguments.
-First, note that the leading asymptotic form ($\abs{\rho} \gg 1$, $\nu \ll \abs{\rho}$) of the Hankel functions is
+First, note that the leading asymptotic form ($\abs{\rho} \gg 1$, $\abs{\nu} \ll \abs{\rho}$) of the Hankel functions is